manjunath00/reactmapbox/src/writeup/README.md

 I started off with converting all csv data to json using script in "data/extractData".
 I only parsed 10000 items as it not possible to import all 40000 items in CRA in my pc.
 I then imported the json file to js file.
 Then I exported the data.
-I was not able to understand how to do first 2 two points on the outcome section This data was then passed to App component.
+I was not able to understand how to do first 2 two points on the outcome section.
+This data was then passed to App component.
 Here the data as array was sliced in the length of 100 items as an array.
 I was not able to plot all the data in one shot because it takes too much time in my computer.